srishti09Ch2004/United_Hearts_website/README.md

 # United_Hearts_website
-Our team develop this website using html, CSS an JavaScript.
+Our team develop this website using html, CSS and JavaScript.